Mendip Times

 The Mendip Times is a monthly magazine, distributed free of charge in the Mendip Hills and surrounding areas of Somerset, England.

 It was launched in 2005 and has three employees, who also produce Mendip TV.

 The owner, Steve Egginton, is a former chair of the SW branch of the Society of Editors, head of news at HTV, and was formerly producer of BBC Points West and deputy news editor of the Western Daily Press.

+Politically, the magazine stays neutral and includes a message from the local MP each week.